Koi Sushi

 Balneário Camboriú has long been read through a single culinary lens: the steakhouse, the Italian cantina, the seafood shack facing the Atlantic.
 The city's dining identity has been shaped as much by the descendants of Italian and German immigrants who settled Santa Catarina as by its status as a high-summer resort destination.
 Against that backdrop, Japanese cuisine occupies a distinct and still-developing position.
 Sushi, in particular, has found an audience here not as a novelty import but as a reflection of how Brazil's relationship with Japanese food culture has deepened over decades, particularly in the South and Southeast.

 Brazil is home to the largest Japanese diaspora outside Japan, a community whose culinary influence now extends far beyond São Paulo's Liberdade neighbourhood.
 That influence has filtered south into Santa Catarina, and cities like Balneário Camboriú now support Japanese restaurants that speak to a genuinely local appetite rather than tourist curiosity.
-Koi Sushi, located at Rua 4500, 83 in Barra Sul, sits inside that regional current.
+Koi Sushi, located at Rua 4500, 83 in Barra Sul, is a Japanese Sushi and Seafood restaurant.

 Barra Sul is the quieter southern end of Balneário Camboriú's developed shoreline, away from the concentrated hotel density of Avenida Atlântica and the commercial intensity of the city centre.
 Restaurants here tend to serve a neighbourhood clientele as much as a seasonal visitor base, which shapes their format and their staying power.
 A sushi counter in Barra Sul is positioning itself for repeat custom, not just peak-season footfall.